Margaret Rhee

 Margaret Rhee is a feminist experimental poet, new media artist, and scholar.
 Her research focuses on technology, and intersections with feminist, queer, and ethnic studies.
 She has a special interest on digital participatory action research and pedagogy.

 Education

-Rhee holds a Ph.D. from the University of California Berkeley in Ethnic Studies with a designated emphasis in New Media Studies.
-She received her B.A. in English/Creative Writing from the University of Southern California.
+Rhee holds a Ph.D. from the University of California Berkeley in ethnic studies with a designated emphasis in new media studies.
+She received her B.A. in English and creative writing from the University of Southern California.

 Poetry

-Her chapbook Yellow was published in 2011 by Tinfish Press/University of Hawaii.
+Rhee's chapbook Yellow was published in 2011 by Tinfish Press/University of Hawaii.
 In 2016, she published Radio Heart; or, How Robots Fall Out of Love with Finishing Line Press.
 In 2017, her poetry collection Love, Robot was published by The Operating System.